 Logging the events via the Seer app allows our clinical scientists to align the events you experience with the EEG trace picked up from your monitoring device so we can see what’s happening.

 Take a look at this article for more insight into the benefits of video monitoring with EEG.
-If you think our testing might be right for you or would like more information ask your doctor or contact us.
+If you think our testing might be right for you or would like more information ask your doctor.